zydou/arti/crates/arti-client/README.md

 * `onion-service-client` -- Build with support for connecting to onion services.
 Note that this is not yet as secure as C-Tor and shouldn't be used for security-sensitive purposes.
+* `onion-service-service` -- Build with support for running onion services.
+  Note that this is not yet as secure as C-Tor and shouldn't be used for security-sensitive purposes.
 * `pt-client` -- Build with support for pluggable transports.
 * `anyhow` -- Build with support for extracting `ErrorHint`s from anyhow::Error.